raffmont/parsl/docs/userguide/joins.rst

 The list of which sensors must be assembled into which "patches" is not known ahead of time and is expensive to compute.

-There are many patches which must all be processed in this way.
+There are many patches that must all be processed in this way.

 For each patch:
 1. Generate list of sensors for this patch, in a single parsl app.